 The health benefits of breastfeeding: Breastfeeding improves health outcomes, protects against obesity and reduces health care costs across the lifespan.
 Breast milk is designed by the body to provide the nutrients a baby needs based on age and feeding habits.
 It’s easier to digest and scientific data shows breastfeeding provides optimal nutritional, immunological and emotional nurturing for growth and development of infants and children.
 Breast milk protects against a myriad of infections and conditions that contribute to infant mortality and morbidity, including childhood obesity.
-For moms, it can help them return to their pre-pregnancy weight faster.
+For moms, it may help them return to their pre-pregnancy weight faster.
+The Centers for Disease Control and Prevention outlines the following benefits for moms and babies:

 Exclusive breastfeeding for the first six months and continued breastfeeding through the first year of life and beyond is recommended by the American Academy of Pediatrics, American College of Obstetricians and Gynecologists, U.S. Department of Health and Human Services, U.S. Centers for Disease Control and Prevention and many other health organizations.